miikaah/musa/README.md

 - feat: Cut items with Ctrl + X
 - feat: Copy items with Ctrl + C
 - feat: Paste items with Ctrl + V
-- feat: Rearrange playlist items
+- feat: Rearrange playlist items with drag & drop
 - feat: Highlight with border the index when rearranging / adding items

 #### Library

 - feat: Drag to specific index in playlist

-- feat: Indicate album in library
+#### Library 2.0

-- feat: Cooler library list items
+- feat: Create a different kind of library view that shows album covers

 #### Player

-- feat: Show DR and loudness reduction gauges in player
-- feat: Add currently playing song info to Player UI
-- feat: Cooler Player UI

 #### Settings